top of page

 Next up, your education section.
 Technically, this is a credibility checkpoint.
 It tells the C-suite you learn fast, think strategically, and translate theory into action.

-Here are 3 tips to craft a winning Chief of Staff education section:
+Here are 3 tips for writing an effective chief of staff education section:

 • Lead with versatility.
 Highlight programs that blend strategy, operations, and communication, covering data storytelling, negotiation, and project leadership.